zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.vector"></a>
 ## `tunnel.Vector` ##

 `tunnel.Vector` is a class that can represent an array, a queue or a stack.
-It has synchronous methods that wait for space or data availability, and asynchronous methods that returns immediately if no space or data available.
+It has synchronous methods that wait for space or data availability, and asynchronous methods that returns immediately if no space or data available. `nil` values can be stored in a vector in the same way as any other kind of values.
+This means that setting a value at some index to `nil` does not remove it, different from usual Lua tables.

 The underlying storage is based on the `tds.Vec` class, with the additional mechanism of enforced share-serialization on values (not on indices since they are just numbers).
 Such enforcement has the following two advantages